I have been sent some goods that I did not order. Do I have to pay for them?

 While you are waiting for the unwanted goods to be collected, you must not use, sell, lend, damage, throw away or destroy the goods.
 If you do, the trader has the right to demand payment.

-If you and the trader disagree over whether you should pay for the goods, you can take a claim to the Disputes Tribunal.
-You can also make a complaint to the Commerce Commission, if you believe the trader breached their obligations e.g. by not providing you with the required information along with the unsolicited goods.
+If you and the business disagree over whether you should pay for the goods, they can take a claim to the Disputes Tribunal.

 For more information, visit the Commerce Commission website or contact your local CAB .